 Front Page Posts.
 Is there a time limit before a topic is reposted?
 If something was posted a year ago, and you've got something new, or want to explore a different angle, how long should you wait?
 Or will any repost elicit a thread composed of "repost" and "how about some pancakes?"

 Is it time to call a moratorium on posts linking to typical op-ed pieces?
 Special ones, outlandish ones, or provacative ones are fine, but one columnist's opinion (often of the "I think he/she/it/foo is bad!" type) doesn't offer much for discussion, they rarely have much in the way of supporting evidence or links, and their appeal is wearing thin. posted by mathowie to Etiquette/Policy at 2:41 PM PST - 48 comments

+I'm sorry, I'm new here.
+Did I do something wrong?
 I realize I derailed the thread from the start (for that I apologize), but somehow I became the poster boy for two warring sides in a flame war riddled with insults and heated emotions.
 I like to think I tried to maintain a civil discourse at the beginning, unfortunately I went to sleep when it got really nasty.
 Should I have not posted at all?
 What went wrong here, I would like to know for future reference. posted by Stan Chin to Etiquette/Policy at 9:10 AM PST - 99 comments

 This guy is obviously an idiot and is best ignored.

 Sir I hope your ignorance bites you in the ass.

 I'd like to ask this guy to blow me.